elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 ./bin/ck8s ops velero wc backup describe --details <name-of-backup>
 ```

-and you can then use the following to handpick resources from the backup you want restored
+and you can then use the following to handpick resources from the backup you want restored:

 ```bash
 ./bin/ck8s ops velero wc restore create <restore-name>  --include-resources pod,volume --from-backup <backup-name> --include-namespaces <namespace-name> --selector <resource-selector> --wait